wxjiao/Multimodal-Feature-Extraction/README.md

 P2FA: audio aligns with transcript.

 ### Audio Feature Extraction
-[COVAREP](https://github.com/covarep/covarep): A Cooperative Voice Analysis Repository for Speech Technologies.
+[COVAREP](https://github.com/covarep/covarep): A cooperative voice analysis repository for speech technologies.

 The COVAREP tool is built on Matlab ( compatible with Octave), requiring the toolbox [*Voicebox*](http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html).
 Unzip the *Voicebox* package and move the '/voicebox' folder to the Matlab toolbox folder.
 Use **Set Path** in Matlab to add '/voicebox' to Matlab Search Path.